 After bereavement, family and friends may support us, but sometimes this is not enough.
-Sadness is a typical and natural reaction.
-We may want to discuss the deceased person, will probably become upset when we do.
+Sadness is a typical and natural reaction after experiencing loss.
+We may want to discuss the deceased person and may become upset when we do.

 If a person is also thought to be suffering from depression, antidepressants may be prescribed by a doctor.
 Antidepressants treat the depression, but they do not have an effect on the underlying problem – their grief.
 Untreated depression can make it harder for the person to cope with their grief though.

 There are many different responses to grief, which are totally normal, and doctors, counsellors and psychiatrists may be reluctant to diagnose a person as mentally ill during bereavement.
 They may provide support to help the person grieve.

 A grief counsellor can help the mourning process by allowing a person to move through the stages of grief in a relationship that is supportive and confidential.
 The grief counsellor will try to help the person to accept their loss and talk about it.
 They will encourage them to identify and express their feelings of anger, guilt, sadness, helplessness and anxiety.

 The grief counsellor will also help the person live without the deceased, encouraging them to make decisions alone.
 They may need to separate emotionally from the deceased and form new relationships.
 The grief counsellor will also provide support and identify ways of coping with the bereavement.
 The grief counsellor will also help the person to realise that what they are experiencing is normal and a typical response to grief, that they are not “going mad”.

 Want to be in the loop and get informed about the latest promotions about this course and also receive a FREE Health Article then click here.